 Basketball Free Throws

-When a player is fouled while shooting, he has the right to shoot free throws worth 1 point each.
-If the player was fouled during the act of shooting a three pointer, he will have three free throws, while if he was fouled while shooting a two point shot, he will have to free throw attempts.
-If the fouled player still manages to somehow make the shot despite the physical contact by the opponent, he will shoot only one free throw, while adding the field goal's points to the scoreboard.
+When a player is fouled while shooting, they have the right to shoot free throws worth 1 point each.
+If the player was fouled during the act of shooting a three pointer, they will have three free throws, while if they were fouled while shooting a two point shot, they will have two free throw attempts.
+If the fouled player still manages to somehow make the shot despite the physical contact by the opponent, they will shoot only one free throw, while adding the field goal's points to the scoreboard.

 Basketball Fouling End Game